nss-dynamic-elephants/Yak-Social-Network/README.md

 * Any user should be able to post and share events and articles.
 * Calendar events, ads, and posts should be included in the feed.
 * Users should be able to view private chats with other users.
-* A friends' list should be visible.
+* A friends list should be visible.